Nemat (militant): Early life and service with the Taliban

-An ethnic Uzbek, Nemat originally was a religious teacher and mufti in First Vice President Abdul Rashid Dostum's home village in Jowzjan Province.
+Nemat, an ethnic Uzbek, originally was a religious teacher and mufti in First Vice President Abdul Rashid Dostum's home village in Jowzjan Province.
 At some point, Nemat became a Salafist and joined the Taliban, forming a small private army to fight for Qush Tepa District.
 He eventually rose to head of the Taliban military committee for the districts of Darzab and Qush Tepa in Jowzjan, and was considered to be an "important" field commander for the insurgents.
 It is possible that Nemat took part in "Operation Badr", a major Taliban offensive in northern Afghanistan in 2011.
 According to Pajhwok Afghan News, he even served as shadow governor of Jowzjan at some point, and was addressed with the honorific title "Maulvi".
 Despite this, Nemat was also increasingly criticised by his superiors for various irregularities, including abuse of authority, harassment and torture of locals over taxation, and corruption.
 While visiting Pakistan in 2013, Nemat was arrested by the Taliban over these issues, and expelled from the rebel movement in 2014.

 In response, Nemat made a deal with Vice President Dostum in December 2014, and officially surrendered to the Afghan government with 220 of his followers in February 2015.
 He and his fighters were promised salaries for six months, and help in finding new civilian jobs.
 For the next two years, he stayed in Sheberghan, hoping to gain an appointment as commander in the pro-government militias.
 Nemat also started a Salafi madrasa called E'ya-ye Sunnat ("Rehabilitation of the Sunnah"), and organized classes for male and female students.
 His Salafist views aroused great opposition from the local religious establishment of Hanafi clerics, resulting in several public debates between Nemat and a number of his opponents.
 State authorities eventually shut down his madrasa and banned him from teaching in Jowzjan Province in November 2016.
 Believing that neither Dostum nor the rest of government had upheld their part of the agreement with him, Nemat consequently resumed his insurgency.
 He joined forces with Qari Hekmat, the leader of the region's branch of ISIL's Khorasan Province.
 Though Nemat later argued that his decision to join ISIL-K stemmed from ideological conviction, an expert of the Afghanistan Analysts Network said that he had probably been more motivated by "power-saving opportunism".